 UPDATE: The sun came out briefly this afternoon and quickly heated the dark green supers I had over the hives originally to make room for the jar feeders.
 The heat melted the honey and it dripped out of some of the hives.
 The next time I butter up the hives with honey, I’ll make sure it’s only on a cold, cloudy day.

 THE NEXT DAY: I switched to pouring the partially crystallized honey into jar lids.
 Now that’s a honey trough.
 Not at all practical, but easy for me with the bees in my backyard.

 By the way, I DO NOT recommend this as a method for feeding bees.
 I made it work in my cold climate.
 But sunshine or any kind of heat can melt the honey and make a mess.

 The honey in the video was rock solid crystallized honey.
-That’s the best way to do it.
+That’s seems like the best way to do it.